M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 - `common` section needs the `export_dir`, but `log_filename` can and should be used to aid in the case of issues.

 ### S3 Archive
 S3 archive differ should mainly be used by the production environment during a scheduled indicator run (not a manual run) as items in the S3 cache can be overwritten.
-Here are the archive parameters:
+The archive parameters can be found below, which will most commonly be used in patching.
+- AWS keys need obtained legitimately (they have been redacted here).
+- These parameters will be needed to obtain the S3 cache for patching, but running `versions.py` will not overwrite the cache.

+#### Archive Parameters

 ```
 "common": {
     "export_dir": "receiving",